subquery/documentation/docs/academy/herocourse/module4.md

-#### Step 4: handleStakingRewarded
+#### Step 4: Create `handleStakingRewarded` and Update Mapping File

-The initialisation command pre-creates a sample mappings file with 3 functions, handleBlock, handleEvent and handleCall.
-Delete all of them as we will create our own.
+The initialisation of the project also pre-creates a sample mappings file with 3 functions: `handleBlock`, `handleEvent` and `handleCall`.
+Delete all of these functions as you need to create your own.

 ```